 - Brewed time – how long the process of shot takes for?

-- Crush quality – the consistency of your coffee grounds.
+- Crush quality – It is the consistency of your coffee grounds.

-Above are the main reasons for changing the color and thickness of espresso crema.
-So, always try to follow the espresso golden rule to get this espresso crema.
-And experiences will also help you to prepare the perfect shots of espresso with rich nice crème.
+Basically, Above are the main reasons for changing the colour and thickness of espresso crema, So, always try to follow the Espresso golden rule to get this espresso crema.
+And experiences will also help you to prepare the perfect shots of Espresso with rich, nice crème.